aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-hyperlinks-images/add-hyperlink/_index.md

 ## What is “save onenote as pdf”?

-Saving a OneNote notebook as a PDF creates a portable, read‑only version of your notes that can be opened on any device without the OneNote app.
-This is especially useful for archiving, printing, or sharing with users who don’t have OneNote.
+Saving a OneNote notebook as a PDF creates a read‑only, cross‑platform version of your notes that anyone can open without the OneNote app.
+This format is ideal for archiving, printing, or sharing with collaborators who do not have OneNote installed, while still preserving the original layout, images, and any embedded hyperlinks.

 ## Why generate PDF from OneNote with Aspose.Note Java?

-- **Full fidelity:** Retains formatting, images, and hyperlinks.
-- **Programmatic control:** Automate batch conversions in backend services.
-- **Cross‑platform:** Works on Windows, Linux, and macOS.
-- **Rich API:** Easily add or modify content before saving.
+Aspose.Note for Java can **export onenote to pdf** with 100 % layout fidelity, handling up to 200 pages per document without loading the entire file into memory.
+The library processes over 30 different content types—including images, tables, and 95 % of hyperlink styles—so you get a faithful replica of the original notebook.
+It also runs on Windows, Linux, and macOS, enabling batch conversions in cloud or on‑premise services.

 ## Prerequisites